-Mark Brown: Double murder accused called himself ‘psychopath with a conscience’
+Mark Brown: Double murder-accused called himself ‘psychopath with a conscience’

 His trial heard a message allegedly sent by Mr Brown which the prosecution say hinted at the process he used to dispose of the women's remains.

-"It's a very unpleasant thing to do," the message to a friend said.

-Duncan Atkinson KC told Hove Crown Court that Ms Morgan was a sex worker who had arranged to meet Mr Brown, a client, at a site he rented, Little Bridge Farm, near Hastings.
+Duncan Atkinson KC, who read the message to Hove Crown Court, said Ms Morgan was a sex worker who had arranged to meet Mr Brown, a client, at a site he rented, Little Bridge Farm, near Hastings.

 Ms Morgan's remains, including burned bone fragments and teeth, were found inside an oil drum in a skip at a building site near Sevenoaks, Kent, where Brown was working at the time of her disappearance.
 The single mother-of-two was reported missing in November 2021.